COMPETING IN PAGEANTS

 I'm a #mummaonamission.
-Mum to one little girl called Felicity, I've decided to follow my dream of representing the UK at the Galaxy International finals in America.
-If you're new to pageants Galaxy is a beauty pageant system (like Miss World, Miss Universe, etc) where ladies compete in various age categories (Junior Miss, Miss Teen, Miss, Ms and Mrs) in a number of different rounds throughout a day and evening.
+Mum to one little girl called Felicity, I've decided to follow my pageant dreams.
 While all the excitement seems to happen on one day there is actually a lot of work that goes into the preparations.
-I have competed in the Miss category twice before having my daughter and I am now a Ms (over 27) so I know the amount of work I am letting myself in for.
+I have competed in the Miss category twice before having my daughter and once as a Ms (over 27) so I know the amount of work I am letting myself in for.
 Like many things in life you get out what you put in, so for me it's important to enjoy the journey.
 I was very full-on when I competed before, but this time round I'm now a mumma and that changes things.
 I'm first and foremost a mummy, but that doesn't stop me following my dreams and achieving my goals.
 I just have to plan things much more carefully.
 I meet so many mums that delay their dreams for so long because of their kids.
 Many of them for so long that they never get back to it.
-I wanted to create this website and podcast to not only document my journey and share the expert advice I receive along the way (sharing is caring) but to inspire other mummas to follow their dreams no matter how crazy they might seem.
+That wasn't going to happen to me.

 How did I start in pageants?